ezosa/multilingual_dtm/README.md

-# multilingual_dtm
+# Multilingual Dynamic Topic Model
-Implementation of the Multilingual Dynamic Topic Model as presented in "Zosa, E., & Granroth-Wilding, M. (2019).
-Multilingual Dynamic Topic Model.
-In Proceedings Recent Advances in Natural Language Processing 2019" https://researchportal.helsinki.fi/en/publications/multilingual-dynamic-topic-model
+Implementation of the Multilingual Dynamic Topic Model as presented in our paper:
+Zosa, Elaine, and Mark Granroth-Wilding.
+"Multilingual dynamic topic model."
+Proceedings of the International Conference on Recent Advances in Natural Language Processing (RANLP 2019).
+2019.